 Estimating implementation costs and energy savings of energy saving measure

-There are three types of Energy audits, namely;
+There are 2 types of Energy audits, namely;

 HV Switchroom & Substation Installation

 - Complete Assembly of HV Switchboard including.
 Switchgear, Busbar, HV cables installation and Protection equipment

 - Installation of Power Transformers and associated Protection Circuits and Cabling

 - Installation of Circuit Breakers, Current Transformers, Voltage Transformers, Protection Relays, Lightning Arrestors

 HV Aerial & Underground Cable Installation

 - Complete installation, including control wiring, protection relay, HV testing and commissioning